ianstormtaylor/slate/src/serializers/Readme.md

 It handles all of the heavy lifting of actually parsing the HTML, and iterating over the elements, and all you have to supply it is a `serialize()` and `deserialize()` function for each type of [`Node`](../models#node) or [`Mark`](../models/#mark) you want it to handle.

-If called with `{returnElements: true}` as the optional second argument, the serializer will return an iterable list of the top-level React elements generated, instead of automatically rendering these to a markup string.
+If called with `{render: false}` as the optional second argument, the serializer will return an iterable list of the top-level React elements generated, instead of automatically rendering these to a markup string.

 #### Raw